gaganPrasadOnGitHub/ether-editor/README.md

 ### Note

-Update the env variable PORT and HOST_URL to http://localhost:5000
+Update the variable cors origin in server.js and hostUrl in socket.ts to http://localhost:5000

 ## License